adalei1801/blog/_posts/2024-10-21-one-for-the-bug.md

 <img src="/blog/images/vsc_ddmenu.jpeg" alt="VSC dropdown menu" width=500px>
 <p style="font-size: 12px">Dropdown menu in Visual Studio Code that leads to debug tool</p>

-Click the arrow will then open a menu with four options.
+Clicking the arrow will then open a menu with four options.
 The choice we want is “Python Debugger: Debug Python File.”
-This takes us to the “Run and Debug” screen on the side bar.
+This takes us to the “Run and Debug” screen in the side bar.

 This also opens a small control panel that holds the options for our debugging.